 •Agriculture research should be based locally, to demonstrate economic and ecological benefits based on best management practices, so that it is relevant and has a local history of use and can be field tested locally for the farmers to see the environment and economic benefits first hand for adoption.

 •Farmers should discuss among themselves and brainstorm on the challenges with regard to agriculture for articulating their needs and expectations from government programs.
-They should demand that the planning for the programs & schemes have to be based on their needs and requirement instead of top down approach.
+They should demand that the planning for the programs & schemes have to be based on their needs and requirement instead of a top-down approach.